CriticalMoments/CMSaasStarter/README.md

 Everything you need to get started for a SaaS company:

 - User Authentication: Sign up, sign out, forgot password, email verification, and oAuth.
 Powered by Supabase Auth.
+GDPR cookie warning for European users.
 - Marketing Page with SEO optimization
 - Blog engine with rich formatting, RSS and SEO optimization.
 - User Dashboard with user profile, user settings, update email/password, billing, and more.